Plant Cell Energy Transductions 3

 The phosphogluconate, thus produced, is immediately hydrated to produce 6phosphogluconate.
 Then this is subjected to successive dehydrogenation and decarboxylation steps to produce ribulose 5,Ps by the enzyme activity of phosphogluconate dehydrogenase enzymes.
 Then ribulose 5P is converted to ribose 5, P by isomerase enzymes.
 Once ribose and ribulose are produced they are subjected to cyclic reactions.

-The following are the diagrams presented by various authors for you appreciation or comments.
+The following is the diagrams presented by various authors for you to appreciate and your comments.